ZihuaLiu666/genome_assembly/bionano/README.md

 # _de novo_ genome assembly by bionano data
-Recently, a newly sequencing technique becomes much more polular among _de novo_ genome assembly research, optical map, which could greatly improve the length of scaffold.
+Recently, a newly sequencing technique becomes much more popular among _de novo_ genome assembly research, optical map, which could greatly improve the length of scaffold.
 You could read the _nature biotechnology_ paper ([Genome mapping on nanochannel arrays for structural variation analysis and sequence assembly](https://www.nature.com/articles/nbt.2303)) for more details about the nanochannel array technique.
 You will get **.bnx** files for future analysis and there are mainly three softwares, [Bionano Genomics IrysView software](https://bionanogenomics.com/support-page/irysview/), [KSU scripts](https://github.com/i5K-KINBRE-script-share/Irys-scaffolding) and [runBNG](https://github.com/AppliedBioinformatics/runBNG).
 I have tried all these three softwares and greatly prefer the runBNG software.
 * **Bionano Genomics IrysView** supports **Windows OS 64-bit systems** only, and you could also explore the protocol and guide by its [website](https://bionanogenomics.com/support-page/irysview/) which provides the practice samples, learning PDFs and videos.
 * **KSU scripts** provide three pipelines: